 Of course, if you are lifting with short rest periods, you can't lift as heavy, so the mechanical stress is less.
-So during your heavy days, rest 3-5 minutes in order to maximize the mechanical load.
+So, during your heavy days, rest for 3-5 minutes in order to maximize the mechanical load.

 Mechanical trauma, also known as muscle damage, occurs when you lower a weight or hit the eccentric portion of the lift hard.
-It can happen when you do things like forced reps or negative reps, as well as during heavy lifting—think the bottom of a squat.
+It can happen when you do things like forced eccentrics or negative reps, or anytime you work your muscles in a new range of motion.
 This is when you focus in on destroying the muscle.